nirmeir/Ex_2-OOP/README.md

 # Part 2:
-  this part we want to impliment the priority generic task that we can change the order of the task with threadpool. we have 3 type of task
+  this part we want to impliment the priority generic task that we can change the order of the task with threadpool. we have 3 type of task.
+  -Computational Task,IO-Bound Task,Unknown Task

 # Code Description: